 Services that are covered for you What you must pay when you get these services Smoking cessation telephonic counseling is also available through Connecticut Quit Line.
 Connecticut Quit Line is a free, evidence-based stop-smoking service developed by the Connecticut Department of Public Health.
 If you are ready to quit or are thinking about it, ask your doctor about Connecticut Quit Line, or visit www.quitnow.net/connecticut or call 1-800-QUIT-NOW (1-800-784-8669).
-Check your CarePartners of Connecticut CareAdvantage Premier formulary for covered smoking cessation agents.
+Check your CarePartners of Connecticut CareAdvantage Prime formulary for covered smoking cessation agents.
 Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
 You pay \$0 for Medicare-covered Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
 Supervised Exercise Therapy services.
 The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

 Services that are covered for you What you must pay when you get these services Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
-Cost-sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished innetwork.
-Your plan includes worldwide coverage for urgently needed care.
-You pay \$0 for each covered office visit to your primary care provider.
-You pay \$30 for each covered office visit to other providers for urgently needed services.
-You pay \$90 for each covered urgently needed care visit to an emergency room.
-This copayment is not waived if you are admitted as an inpatient to the hospital within 24 hours for the same condition.
+Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or You pay \$40 for each Medicare-covered urgent care facility visit.
+This copayment is not waived if you are admitted as an inaccessible.
+Cost-sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished innetwork. inpatient to the hospital within 24 hours for the same condition.
+See the "Emergency Your plan includes worldwide coverage for urgently needed care.
+Care" section in this Medical Benefits Chart for cost shares that apply to urgently needed care visit to an emergency room.
 Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts You pay \$30 for each Medicare-covered outpatient visit for services to diagnose and/or treat a disease or condition of the eye.
-Before you receive services from an out-of- network ophthalmologist for diagnosis and/or treatment of a medical condition of the eye,
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts You pay \$40 for each Medicare-covered outpatient visit for services to diagnose and/or treat a disease or condition of the eye.
+Before you receive services from an out-of- network ophthalmologist for diagnosis and/or treatment of a medical condition of the eye, you must first obtain a referral from your PCP.